Gosayram/go-locate/IDEA.md

 # go-locate: Modern File Search Tool

 ## Overview
 `go-locate` (binary: `glocate`) is a modern, fast file search tool designed to replace the outdated `locate` command.
-It combines the ergonomics of Go with the performance of Rust to provide real-time file system searching without relying on outdated databases.
+Built entirely in Go, it provides real-time file system searching without relying on outdated databases, offering excellent performance with a simple, maintainable architecture.

 ## Core Problems with Traditional `locate`
 1. **Stale Database**: Relies on `updatedb` which may be outdated